webvijayi/CookFast/Updates.md

 - Implemented a custom `p` component in `react-markdown`'s `components` prop to handle block element rendering correctly.
 - Removed heuristic length check from `MarkdownRenderer`'s `useEffect`.
 - Added granular logging to `handleDownload` for better diagnostics.

+## 2024-07-26

+- Modified `src/components/EnhancedFooter.tsx`: Added hyperlink and gradient styling to the "Web Vijayi" text in the copyright section.